PipedreamHQ/docs/docs/workflows/steps/README.md

 console.log(steps.trigger.event);
 ```

 When you export your own data from steps, you'll access it at the variable `steps.[STEP NAME].[EXPORT NAME]`.
 For example, a code step might export data at `steps.nodejs.myData`.
+You can reference this variable in any code step or [step parameter](#passing-data-to-steps-step-parameters).

 You can export data from steps in one of two ways: using named exports or `return`.
 The examples below are also included in [this workflow](https://pipedream.com/@dylburger/step-exports-example-p_xMC86w/edit), so you can fork and run it to see how this works.